 Businesses such as bars and restaurants do owe their customers a duty to be on guard against dangerous conditions.
 In fact, some courts have even found that business owners are liable when they do not provide a reasonable amount of security to protect customers from criminal conduct.

 Acts of violence often can be prevented if the bar owner has the proper security measures to protect customers from harm that can be foreseen.
 If the owner does not take the correct security measures, it is possible for customers to be assaulted, robbed, beaten and worse.
-Premises liability law in this state allows business owners to be held liable for some crimes that happen on their property.

-There are two key questions:Was the criminal activity that led to the injury or loss foreseeable?
-Did the business owner fail to implement the proper security procedures to ensure their customers’ safety and wellbeing?
+• Did the business owner fail to implement the proper security procedures to ensure their customers’ safety and well-being?

-What Comprises Negligent Security?
+What Is Considered Negligent Security?

 A bar may have negligent security that could include some or all of the following: